NexMirror/Kallithea/docs/administrator_guide/auth.rst

 .. _Custom CA Certificates:

 Custom CA Certificates : optional
     Directory used by OpenSSL to find CAs for validating the LDAP server certificate.
-    Python 2.7.10 and later default to using the system certificate store, and this should thus not be necessary when using certificates signed by a CA trusted by the system.
+It defaults to using the system certificate store, and it should thus not be necessary to specify *Custom CA Certificates* when using certificates signed by a CA trusted by the system.
     It can be set to something like `/etc/openldap/cacerts` on older systems or if using self-signed certificates.